 A strong personal brand will lead a lot of opportunities your way.
-Be it a job interview, or promotions, partnerships and more, the recruiter will turn to you because of your strong brand presence.
+Be it a job interview, or promotions, partnerships, and more, the recruiter will turn to you because of your strong brand presence.

 Gives out a sense of credibility.

 It is a very natural tendency of a human to not trust people they don’t know.
-Building a personal brand will put out a piece of you out on the platform for them to scrutinise and understand.
+Building a personal brand will put a piece of you out on the platform for them to scrutinize and understand.
 An employer is more likely to trust someone with a reliable online presence than someone who showed up out of the blue for an interview.